NatsGt/NatsGt/README.md

 ### Hi there, I'm Natalia! 👋

-I'm a Frontend Developer always looking for new challenges. 🐱‍💻 I'm always trying to learn something new and to make new projects.
-Currently, I'm mostly working with Typescript, React, and Sass.
+I'm a Software Developer always looking for new challenges. 🐱‍💻 I'm always trying to learn something new and to make new projects.
+Currently, I'm mostly working with Typescript, React, and Python.

 You can get to know me better [here](https://www.linkedin.com/in/natalia-rodas-926523134/)